scverse/napari-spatialdata/README.md

 [link-pypi]: https://pypi.org/project/napari-spatialdata/

 This repository contains a napari plugin for interactively exploring and annotating SpatialData objects.
-Here you can find the [napari-spatialdata documentation] (https://spatialdata.scverse.org/projects/napari/en/stable/notebooks/spatialdata.html). `napari-spatialdata` is part of the `SpatialData` ecosystem.
+Here you can find the [napari-spatialdata documentation](https://spatialdata.scverse.org/projects/napari/en/stable/notebooks/spatialdata.html). `napari-spatialdata` is part of the `SpatialData` ecosystem.
 To learn more about SpatialData, please see the [spatialdata documentation](https://spatialdata.scverse.org/).

 ## Installation